-Those who see a hair transplant as a ‘quick fix’ are only partially right; in order to ensure the surgery is as successful as possible men will generally be advised by their transplant surgeon or hair loss specialist to follow a course of clinically-proven male hair loss treatments for at least six months prior to the procedure.
-These include finasteride 1mg – a once-per-day oral tablet designed to block the enzyme which causes the hair to thin in cases of androgenetic alopecia – and the topical treatment, minoxidil, which can help to accelerate hair growth.
-At Belgravia we have seen many successful regrowth results for stubborn areas of thinning by using specially-chosen high strength minoxidil products from the range available at our hair loss clinic pharmacies.
+Those who see a hair transplant as a ‘quick fix’ are only partially right; in order to ensure the surgery is as successful as possible men will generally be advised by their transplant surgeon or hair loss specialist to follow a course comprising clinically-proven male hair loss treatments for at least six months prior to the procedure.

 The reason for pre-surgery treatments is to maximise hair growth and stabilise shedding.
 This gives the surgeon both a cleaner area to work with, and a full donor area full of healthy hairs to harvest and relocate.
 It also gives the client the chance to see how well they respond to treatment.
-Given these medcally-approved treatments form the backbone of bespoke hair loss treatment courses for men who haven’t had a transplant, the resulting regrowth can often make the idea of a transplant redundant.
+Given these MHRA licensed and FDA approved treatments form the backbone of many hair loss treatment courses for men who haven’t had a transplant, the resulting changes can often make the idea of a transplant redundant.